You Can Do This >

 At first Hirsch did not know what to make of it.
 Einstein, Freud, Franklin.
 Must be a list of smart people.
 Then Hirsch happily noticed who was listed fifth.
 A few seconds later Hirsch's mood changed.
 Why was he only fifth?
 Then his mood changed again when he realized he was the only living person on the list.
 It's great to be five, while you're still alive!

 Abraham Lincoln and the Structure of Reason has a chapter devoted to Jefferson, and another chapter on Newton.
 The book also addresses Aristotle.
 So who really belongs on the list?
 Hirsch is fine with Jefferson and Newton.
-He is unwilling to comment on himself.
 But Aristotle on the list -- and number 1?
-No way.
+Would love to hear from you after you read our book(s).

-See also Declaration of Independence.
+See Declaration of Independence

 Events

-Copyright 2012 by David Hirsch and Dan Van Haften; all rights reserved.
+Copyright 2012-2020 by David Hirsch and Dan Van Haften; all rights reserved.

 Comments